surfzoid/QtVsPlayer/README.md

 Qt use platform tool, so qtmultimedia can use Gstreamer, ffmpeg and so on, it could be necessary to install :
 sudo urpmi gstreamer1.0-plugins-good "something RTSP too"

-To develop QrVsPlayer i'using gnome desktop on Mageia8, i really don't know why, but QT seems broken, special RTSP  read if i don't have the folowing RPM :
+To develop QtVsPlayer i'm using gnome desktop on Mageia8, i really don't know why, but QT seems broken, specialy RTSP read if i don't have the folowing RPM :
 sudo urpmi elementary-xfce-icon-theme

 Under Magia some gstreamer rpm made RTSP player crash, perhaps pluggin-bad ?